haniffalab/FCA_bone_marrow/README.md

 # FCA bone marrow project

-This repository contains all analysis scripts used to explore single cell datasets for: Jardine and Webb et al., 2021, 'Intrinsic and extrinsic regulation of human fetal bone marrow haematopoiesis and perturbations in Down syndrome', (manuscript in revision).
+This repository contains all analysis scripts used to explore single cell datasets for: Jardine and Webb et al., 2021, 'Development of blood and immune cells in the human fetal bone marrow and perturbation in Down syndrome', (in revision).

 ## Single cell datasets